grannycart/by-sound-alone_source/latex-edits-for-paperback.md

 3. do vim command --- :%s/chapter{/chapter\*{/g to make chapter headers not display numbering
 	* There's a global way to do this in Latex, but I don't remember it.
 4. do a vim find-and-replace for ... with \ldots
+	* (It's possible the "smart" switch to pandoc does this for you (now).
+Also converts quotes ligatures and emdashes?)
 5. Add small pigeon graphic to title page:
 	* Add graphicx package:
 		* \usepackage{graphicx}